Enjoy safe, secure and affordable transactions when sending money to Lesotho.

 - Call ahead.
 Learn the company’s business hours and choose a safe time to pick up your cash.
 Daylight hours are best.

 - Bring a friend.
 Carrying money when alone can be dangerous.
 Ask a friend to come along.

 - Deposit your money immediately.
 The likelihood of losing your money to theft or simple carelessness grows the longer you have it with you.
 Go straight to a bank and deposit your cash as soon as possible.

 - Keep your cash hidden.
 Place your money in your purse or wallet before leaving the office.
 Carrying cash out in

 How to send money to Lesotho

-- A valid form of photo ID, such as your driver’s license or passport
+- Government-issued ID, such as your driver’s license or passport.

-Once you’ve supplied all the relevant details you can pay for your transfer.
-You will then receive a transaction reference number which you can use to check up on the progress of your funds.
+Once you’ve supplied your relevant details, you can pay for your transfer and receive a transaction reference number, which you can use to check up on the progress of your funds.